JavedYusra/JavedYusra/README.md

 🎓 Software Engineering student at HITEC University</br>
 💻 Skilled in HTML, CSS, JavaScript, Java, Python, and SQL</br>
-🚀 Passionate about building user-friendly applications and writing clean, efficient code</br>
+🚀 Passionate about building user friendly applications and writing clean, efficient code</br>
 🔍 Interested in web development, problem-solving, and software design</br>
 ✍️ I write about everything that inspires me, from tech to thoughts, at [MYREPOSITE](myreposite.wordpress.com)</br>